ReliSA/Software-process-antipatterns-catalogue/catalogue/template.md

 ## Specific To

-types of projects the AP applies to (if exist) separated by comma (e.g. Agile, brown-field projects, open source projects, etc.)
+types of projects the AP applies to (if exist) separated by comma (e.g. Agile, brown-field projects, open source projects, etc.), or "any" in case the anti-pattern is methodology agnostic

 ## Related Anti-patterns